Prodeko/parsedmarc/README.md

 password = insertpasswordhere
 ```

-4. Acquire certificates an put them into the nginx/ssl folder.
+4. Acquire certificates and put them into the nginx/ssl folder.
 The files should be named dmarc.prodeko.org.cer and dmarc.prodeko.org.key.

 5. Build the containers and push them to Prodeko's Azure Container Registry